About Me

 The Heart Behind Tully's Consultancy

 As an independent consultancy, everything I do is guided by the values that shape who I am and why I work in this field.
-At Tully’s Consultancy, my mission and values are not just statements — they are the foundation of every partnership, decision, and piece of work.
+At Tully's Consultancy, my mission and values are not just statements, they are the foundation of every partnership, decision, and piece of work.

 Mission Statement

 Inclusion is a design choice, not a headcount.
 The most common tell that a programme's GEDSI work is not real is this: the targets are about representation rather than whether experience or power has actually changed.
-I design MEL systems that ask the harder question from the start; not as an add-on to what already exists, but as a condition of how the whole thing is built.
+I design MEL systems that ask the harder question from the start, not as an add on to what already exists, but as a condition of how the whole thing is built.

 Complexity is where the most important change happens.
 The programmes working on systems change and circular transitions are tackling the hardest problems, and they are also the ones most likely to be told their work is too complex to evaluate properly.
-That difficulty is not a reason for simpler methods.
-It is a reason for better ones.
+That difficulty is not a reason for simpler methods, it is a reason for better ones.

 Partnerships